 Explore the mosaic of Barcelona’s contemporary architecture to experience the city’s famous diversity of modern landmarks.

-The contemporary architecture of Barcelona, a city renowned for its culture and lifestyle, is still dominated by the visionary creations of Gaudi, which can be seen in both the cityscape and the architectural character of the city.
+The contemporary architecture of Barcelona, a city full of culture and lifestyle, is still the city of visionary creations of Gaudi, visible in both the cityscape and the architectural character of the city.

 Any journey through Barcelona’s contemporary architecture should make a pit stop at Gaudi’s unfinished masterpiece: Sagrada Familia.
 The church, still under construction and still years behind completion, represents a bridge between ancient and modern architecture, an unprecedented exercise of vision and imagination whose complexity and influence extends throughout Barcelona.
-The church, a real crown in the heart of the city, is publicly admired by architects like Walter Gropius and Frank Lloyd Wright, and is the first defining mark of Barcelona’s architectural landscape and a vivid example of how far the limits of architecture can be pushed towards the path of modernity.
+The church, a real crown in the heart of the city, is popular amongst architects like Walter Gropius and Frank Lloyd Wright It’s the first defining mark of Barcelona’s architectural landscape and a vivid example of how far the limits of architecture can be pushed towards the path of modernity.

 Mies Van Der Rohe Pavilion

-Gaudi’s heritage set an important framework for the development of a new and fearless approach to architecture that revealed itself in the construction of the Mies Van Der Rohe Pavilion in 1929.
-The original work, built as the German Pavilion for the Great Exhibition, was demolished after the event to be later reconstructed in the same location as the Barcelona Pavilion in 1986.
-A key reference point in both the career of Mies Van Der Rohe and 20th-century architecture as a whole, the construction has since become emblematic for its use of natural marbles, onyx and glass, as well as the particular structure and distribution of space, left open through its walls, pillars and roof.
-Its combination of elements seem to float on the water of its two rectangular lakes, reflecting, both literally and metaphorically, the rise of a new architecture.
+Gaudi’s heritage set an important framework for the development of a fearless approach to architecture in Barcelona in the construction of the Mies Van Der Rohe Pavilion in 1929.
+The original work, the German Pavilion for the Great Exhibition, was demolished after the event to be later reconstructed in the same location as the Barcelona Pavilion in 1986.
+The building is a key reference point in the career of Mies Van Der Rohe and 20th-century architecture.
+In fact, the construction has since become emblematic for its use of natural marbles, onyx, and glass, as well as the particular structure and distribution of space, left open through its walls, pillars, and roof.
+Its combination of elements float on the water of its two rectangular lakes, reflecting the rise of a new architecture.

 The Miró Foundation

-The impetus for the expansion of Barcelona’s modern architecture came in 1986, with the plans for the upcoming Olympic Games scheduled for 1992.
-The city was ready to show to the world its great past and promising future, and the reconstruction of the Barcelona Pavilion was just the beginning of a new era.
-In the Montjuich area, Catalan architects such as Josep Lluís Sert showed their communion with the modern style in another early example of rupture and vanguardism: the Joan Miró Foundation building.
-Sert was commissioned by Miró himself to create a centre of research and promotion of the latest contemporary art trends.
-The museum follows the patterns of rationalist architecture with a white structure of modules organised around a central yard.
-The foundation opened up in 1975 and revolutionised the conception of both architecture and functionalism and its relation with museography.
+The impetus for the expansion of Barcelona’s modern architecture came in 1986, with the plans for the upcoming 1992 Olympic Games.
+The city was ready to show to the world its great past and promising future; the reconstruction of the Barcelona Pavilion was just the beginning of a new era.
+In Montjuich, Catalan architects such as Josep Lluís Sert showed their communion with the modern style in another early example of rupture and vanguardism: the Joan Miró Foundation building.
+Miró himself commissioned Sert to create a center of research and promotion of the latest contemporary art trends.
+The museum follows the patterns of rationalist architecture in Barcelona with a white structure of modules organized around a central yard.
+The foundation opened up in 1975 and revolutionized the conception of both architecture and functionalism and its relation with museography.